djksa/mass-tag.py/README.md

 # mass-tag.py
-An Instagram automation bot which targets followers to advertise to.
+An Instagram automation bot which targets followers to tag.